apitrace/apitrace-tests/README.markdown

 # Requirements #

-In addition to apitrace requirements, it also requires:

-* GLEW
+Same as apitrace requirements.

-# Invokation #
+# Usage #

 To run the test suite do on Unices: